bgctw/CrossInverts.jl/README.md

 some are allowed to vary around a common mean across individuals (random parameters), and others may be allowed to vary freely (individual parameters).

-This package helps with specifying priors and and dealing with population and individuals Further, it helps providing different specification by different scenarios.
+This package helps with specifying priors and and dealing with population and individuals.
+Further, it helps providing different specification by different scenarios.

 See the [walkthrough](https://bgctw.github.io/CrossInverts.jl/dev/example_vec/)
 in the documentation for example code.